Case

 Shortly after coming home Jemma develops an infection in the surgery wound, most likely due to her diabetes.
 The hospital-in-the-home clinician changes Jemma’s wound treatment plan to provide support for the infected wound.
 This includes daily injections to stop the infection from spreading.
 The plan indicates it’s likely to take at least 3 months before the wound will heal.

-Reviewing her treatment plan, Jemma finds out that the health system only funds the first 2 weeks of the plan.
+Jemma reviews her treatment plan and finds out that the health system only funds the first 2 weeks of the plan.
 After that, Jemma must pay for the community nurse and her wound care costs.
 Using her treatment plan for evidence, Jemma asks for funding to be included in her NDIS plan for the treatment of her infected wound.
-Her request includes funding for:

-• 3 months of community nurse visits
+- 3 months of community nurse visits

-• the wound care consumables and daily injections
+- the wound care consumables and daily injections

-When working out whether the funding for wound care support and extra NDIS support from a care worker is reasonable and necessary, the planner looks are the information Jemma provides against the NDIS Funding Criteria.
+The planner needs to think about if wound care support and extra NDIS support from a care worker is reasonable and necessary.
+The planner looks at the information Jemma provides against the NDIS funding criteria and thinks about whether the wound treatment support:

-• relates to Jemma’s disability, her ongoing functional impairment and disability support needs,
+- relates to Jemma’s disability, her ongoing functional impairment and disability support needs

-• is most appropriately funded by the NDIS and not by other another service system or support service, such as the health system.
+- is most appropriately funded by the NDIS and not by other another service system or support service, such as the health system.

 In Jemma’s case, the planner decides the following:

-• There is no evidence that the wound care supports relate to Jemma’s Parkinson’s disease.
+- There is no evidence that the wound care supports relate to Jemma’s Parkinson’s disease.
 This means the costs for the community nurse and wound care consumables are not related to her disability support needs.

 The planner assesses Jemma’s funding request and:

-• declines funding for the community nurse and consumable items requested specifically to support Jemma with her infected wound
+- declines funding for the community nurse and consumable items requested specifically to support Jemma with her infected wound

-• arranges to check-in with Jemma in 3 months’ time to make sure her NDIS supports are meeting her needs.
+- arranges to check-in with Jemma in 3 months’ time to make sure her NDIS supports are meeting her needs.

 For more information, refer to: